 Pricing and Style

-The look and feel of the Hootsuite platform do not seem to be as modern as others, but it gets the job done when it comes to posting on social media for you and your business.
+The look and feel of the Hootsuite platform do not seem as modern as others, but it gets the job done when it comes to posting on social media for you and your business.

 Buffer has a cleaner and easier look and feel to it.
 Hootsuite and Buffer offer a free version and other options, with Hootsuite starting at around $29 per month and Buffer at only $15 per month.